juxor/afaq/markdown/secF5.md

 what advantage is it to him that society has left the state of war to enter the regime of police?"_ [**System of Economic Contradictions**, p.
 371]

+[‹ F.4 What is the right-"libertarian" position on private
+property?](/afaq/secF4.html "Go to previous page" ) [up](/afaq/secFcon.html
+"Go to parent page" ) [F.6 Is "anarcho"-capitalism against the state?
+›](/afaq/secF6.html "Go to next page" )